a8977338/dfpadsenseoptimiser/_includes/scenario/scenario-4-usage.md

 <p>After following this chapter you will have successfully installed an AdSense experiment on a website.
 You can repeat this chapter for as many pages/sites as you require.</p>
 </div>

+> When working with DFP you will not have to change anything in your websites code.
+Instead you make the appropriate changes to the ad unit code within your DFP interface.

 {% include scenario/usage/copy-premium-blueprint-experiment.md %}

 {% include scenario/usage/review-your-copy.md %}